 Three Health Conditions That Contribute to Workplace Injury

-Some injuries don’t happen in isolated incidents, but instead happen gradually over time.
+Some injuries don’t happen in isolated incidents but instead happen gradually over time.
 These are called repetitive stress injuries, or “overuse” injuries, and can include carpal tunnel, tendonitis, and even stress fractures.

-One way that wellness programs can prevent occupational injury is by catching symptoms of physical strain earlier and treating them before they become a problem.
+One way wellness programs can prevent occupational injury is by catching symptoms of physical strain earlier and treating them before they become a problem.

 Another way is by helping treat other health conditions that could make it more likely for an employee to become injured.
-When wellness programs make it easier or more affordable for employees to treat these conditions, it can also prevent potential future injuries.
+When wellness programs make it easier or more affordable for employees to treat these conditions, they can also prevent potential future injuries.

 Examples include: